Noiseless attack and counterfactual security of quantum key distribution: Discussion and conclusion

+Finally, it may be mentioned that the proposed protocols, including the modified versions discussed in Section \ref{sec:other}, have certain advantages over BB84.
+For one, the counterfactual QKD protocols are orthogonal state-based, and hence admit simpler state preparations than BB84, which involves non-orthogonal states.
+Another positive feature is that, unlike in BB84, the check bits are not drawn from the sifted bits, but instead from the data that is eliminated during the sifting process.
+Finally, we note that the hybrid modified version of SC-QKD, which includes also the counterfactual bits in the key, possesses a higher efficiency (of $\frac{5}{8}$) than BB84 ($\half$).

-VNR acknowledges the support and encouragement from AMEF.
-RS thanks support from Interdisciplinary Cyber Physical Systems (ICPS) programme of the Department of Science and Technology (DST), India, Grant No. DST/ICPS/QuST/Theme-1/2019/14.
+V.N.R. acknowledges the support and encouragement from Admar Mutt Education Foundation.
+R.S. is thankful for the support from Interdisciplinary Cyber Physical Systems (ICPS) programme of the Department of Science and Technology (DST), India, Grant No. DST/ICPS/QuST/Theme-1/2019/14.